mohdalsaid/g2i_api_challenge/README.md

-# g2i_api_challenge
+# trips_api

-A module to consume the g2i departures API response data, filter the results, and export the final results to a csv file.
+A module to consume the departures API response data, filter the results, and export the final results to a csv file.

 There are two functions in the module: